calyxir/calyx/docs/tutorial/frontend-tut.md

 The [cells section][lf-cells] instantiates hardware units like adders, memories and registers.
-The [wires section][lf-wires] contains [groups][lf-groups] that connect together hardware instances to perform some logical task such as incrementing a specific register.
+The [wires section][lf-wires] contains [groups][lf-groups] that connect hardware instances to perform some logical task (e.g, incrementing a register).
 Finally, the [control section][lf-control] *schedules* the execution of groups using control operators such as `seq`, `par`, and `while`.

-We perform syntax-directed compilation by walking over nodes in the above AST and generating `cells`, `wires`, and `control` operations.
+We perform syntax-directed compilation by walking over the nodes of the AST and generating `cells`, `wires`, and `control` operations.

 ### Calyx-Embedded DSL

-To make it easy to generate the hardware, we'll use Calyx's [`builder` module][builder-ex] in Python:
+To make it easy to generate hardware, we'll use Calyx's [`builder` module][builder-ex] written in Python:
 ```python
 import calyx.builder as cb